DimoDimov/BrewerySearch/README.md

 # Application Brewery Explorer

-# generating modules
+## generating modules

 `ng g m brewery --routing=true`

-# generating components
+## generating components

 `ng g c brewery-search -m=brewery`

-# linters
+## linters

 For linting we use tslint together with prettier

-# pre-commit checks
+## pre-commit checks

 Pre-commit checks run after staging our changes and running git commit and before a commit is completed.

 If the checks fail then the commit is not made and an error shown, while if all checks pass the commit is made as normal.

+## Core module

+This module is imported only from the main module, as it contains singleton services that any element in the application can use.
+We do not want to import it in each module, as this will create additional instances.

 # Angular

-# BreweryExplorer
+## BreweryExplorer

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.